 - Canada Student Grant for Services and Equipment for Persons with Permanent Disabilities

 - Canada Student Grant for Persons with Permanent Disabilities

 - Ontario Out-of Country Bursary for Deaf Students

 York requires all students who are going on exchange and applying for OSAP to complete the Exchange – OSAP Supplemental Information Form.
 Return the completed form to York’s Student Financial Service Office at the Bennett Centre to be eligible to receive your OSAP funding.

 The dates of your study period for your OSAP application must reflect the academic schedule at the host institution, not Osgoode’s term dates.
 Students may need to complete separate OSAP applications for terms at Osgoode and terms on exchange, if fees are being paid to the other institution.

-For more information please visit the York University – Student Financial Services page.
+For more information please visit York University – Student Financial Services.